Updates regarding COVID-19- 6/1/20

 In-Person Special Events and Activities Cancelled through April 30th

-- In-person dog training classes and yappy hours are cancelled.
+- In-person dog training classes and yappy hours will be resuming this summer.
 Please contact firstname.lastname@example.org to hear about rescheduling and virtual options.

 - Puppy Yoga has been cancelled.
 We will be in touch with all registrants to reschedule a make-up date(s).